 MCCARTHY’S CAFE

-McCarthy’s Cafe was one of the fanciest nightclubs in town, back in the days when people dressed up to go drinking and dancing and eating and smoking.
-The address was 5600 Wayzata Blvd., on the north side of the road, which normally would have been in Golden Valley, except that the road and the city boundaries diverged in that area.
+McCarthy’s Cafe, at 5600 Wayzata Blvd., was one of the fanciest nightclubs in town, back in the days when people dressed up to go drinking and dancing and eating and smoking.
+It was located on the north side of Highway 12, which normally would have been in Golden Valley, except that the road and the city boundaries diverged in that area.

 KEITH McCARTHY